 How to get started

-Key questions to answer:
+Key questions your assessment should answer:

-- What security vulnerabilities exist?
+- What security vulnerabilities exist, especially on public-facing components?

 Frequently asked questions